NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 The Vega-Lite specification is constructed out of the following blocks

-* data, the iterations we want to plot as an array of iteration objects
+* `"data"`, the iterations we want to plot as an array of iteration objects
-* mark, for line plot use [line](https://vega.github.io/vega-lite/docs/line.html) marker
+* `"encoding"`, which field should go on which axis
-* encoding, which field should go on which axis
+* `"mark"`, for line plot use [line](https://vega.github.io/vega-lite/docs/line.html) marker

 ```js
 const spec = {